You’re Not Alone

 5. You’re getting a full body-and-soul workout.

 Running a business makes all of you stronger.
 You get better, sharper, faster at the things you’re already good at.
-You find ways to become “good enough” at the stuff you hate.
-Instead of specialising in what comes easily, all of you is called upon to expand.
+You find ways to become good enough at the stuff you hate.
+Instead of specialising in what already comes easily, all of you is called upon to expand.
 And you get to see what you’re really made of.

 6. You learn how to be kind.

 So if you’re having a crap week, you’re not alone.
-Believe me, I’ve got the inbox to prove it.
+I’ve got the inbox to prove it.

-If you need to talk, please ring someone and yap until you feel better.
+If you need to talk, please ring someone and ramble until you feel better.

 If you need help, please find someone who can give you what you need.

 If you need to cry, please watch the Unfinished Business episode of Battlestar Galactica.
-That’ll flush out those tear ducts good and proper.
+That’ll flush out those tear ducts.